linyows/dewy/README.md

   </a>
 </p>

-Dewy is a declarative deployment software designed for Go applications mainly.
+Dewy is software primarily designed to declaratively deploy applications written in Go in non-container environments.
 Dewy acts as a supervisor for applications, running as the main process while launching the application as a child process.
 Its scheduler polls specified registries and, upon detecting the latest version (using semantic versioning), deploys from the designated artifact store.
 This enables Dewy to perform pull-based deployments.
 Dewy’s architecture is composed of abstracted components: registries, artifact stores, cache stores, and notification channels.
 Below are diagrams illustrating Dewy's deployment process and architecture.

 <p align="center">
   <img alt="Dewy Architecture" src="https://github.com/linyows/dewy/blob/main/misc/dewy-architecture.svg?raw=true" width="640"/>